motokimura/pytorch_quantization_fx/README.md

 echo 'WANDB_API_KEY = "xxxx"' > .env  # replace xxxx with your own W&B API key
 ```

-When you run `tools/train.py`, the API key will be loaded from `.env` to send training logs to W&B.
+When you run `tools/train.py`, the API key will be loaded from `.env` to login W&B.

-If `tools/train.py` fails to send git logs to W&B, run following and re-run `tools/train.py`.
+If `tools/train.py` failed to send logs to W&B, run following and re-run `tools/train.py`.

 ```
 git config --global --add safe.directory /work